umbraco/UmbracoDocs/umbraco-cloud/set-up/legacy-umbraco-visual-studio-setup.md

 {% hint style="warning" %}

-**Important**: The UaaS.cmd tool is not actively supportet anymore by Umbraco HQ.
+**Important**: The UaaS.cmd tool is not being supportet by Umbraco HQ anymore.

 {% endhint %}